hw-studio-fall17/project.fav-artist/README.md

 # Artist Website

-##### You're going to create a website for you favorite band or artist.
-Once you've chosen a band and/or artist, make sure to checkout their real website for ideas.
+##### You're going to create a website for your favorite band or artist.
+Once you've chosen a band and/or artist, make sure to check out their real website for ideas.

 ##### Check out some examples here:
 * [Taylor Swift](https://taylorswift.com/) <-- lots of hover action